dentarg/auth0-blog/_posts/2017-03-09-automating-access-requests-and-provisioning.markdown

 ---
 layout: post
-title: "Automating Access Requests &amp; Provisioning"
+title: "User Provisioning and Access Request with Auth0 and Webtask"
-description: "A look at how Auth0 automated employee access"
+description: "A deep look at how we automated our employee access request system using Auth0 as the directory and Webtask for serverless last mile integration with our systems"
 date: 2017-03-09 19:11
 category: Auth0-based Tutorial, Engineering
 author: